Sintra-Portugal.com

 The train to Sintra waiting in Rossio station

-These tours are very expensive when compared to the 434-bus service.
-If you are considering a tour, it makes more sense to book a tour that picks you up from your accommodation instead of wasting time catching the train.
+These tours are significantly more expensive than the 434 bus.
+If you are considering a guided tour, it is far better to book one in advance that picks you up from your accommodation, which saves you the time and expense of the train journey.

 Sintra train station